madlabsinc/teachcode/docs/guide/README.md

 # teachcode

-> Learn to code effectively.
+> Brush up your programming skills right from the terminal.

 ## How it works

 Users are required to solve 30 tasks that take them through the basic constructs of the programming language of their choice.
 The tasks are designed in such a way that the complexity increases as users progress through the tasks.
-Users can't move forward until the current task is completed.
-Previously submitted tasks can be viewed as desired by the user but can't be worked on again.
+One can't move forward until the current task is completed.
+Previously submitted tasks can be viewed if he/she wants but can't be worked on again.

 - `teachcode` expects you to have a GitHub account.
 Make sure that you create one if that's not the case.
 - Navigate to the directory of your choice and type in `teachcode init`.
 After typing the command, the following window would appear in your terminal